DanOlner/archived-jekyll-site-danolner.github.io/_posts/2017-09-16-English_House_prices_-_how_have_they_changed_compared_to_median_wages.md

 ![center](http://danolner.github.io/figs/housePriceWageMultiple/unnamed-chunk-3-1.png)

-Kensingon and Chelsea is out there on the right by itself: actually not that high a median wage but by far the large wage multiple for housing.
+Kensingon and Chelsea is out there on the right by itself: actually not that high a median wage but by far the largest wage multiple for housing.
 So what this is likely showing: as well as having some of the priciest housing, it also has many lower-waged people.
 It's a highly mixed area.
 In some imaginary future (I'm sure this would *never* happen / isn't happening...) where much of the area's social housing tenants had moved elsewhere, the index would actually start to drop.

 The NOMIS data actually contains every wage percentile - it's very gappy for 90th percentile as they don't include numbers that are not statistically reliable and there aren't enough people in that category.
 At any rate - looking at other percentiles might provide a deeper look at what's going on.